About Upper Peninsula Audiology

 Dr. Krista Frick received her undergraduate degree from the University of Wisconsin-Madison and her doctorate (AuD.) from Wayne State University.
 She then practiced in the greater Detroit area before moving back to the Upper Peninsula to work as a VA Audiologist in Iron Mountain.
 She joined the team at Upper Peninsula Audiology in the fall of 2018.
 Dr. Frick enjoys working with patients of all ages, and feels privileged to have the opportunity to help her patients be better able to interact with the world around them.
 In her free time she and her husband enjoy chasing their four children and exploring everything the Keweenaw has to offer.

-Kati Stilwell is from lower Michigan and has found her home in the beautiful UP.
-She received her bachelor’s degree in Speech and Hearing Health Sciences from Northern Michigan University in 2015.
-Kati will receive her doctoral degree in Audiology in May 2019 from Central Michigan University.
-Currently, Kati is a doctoral extern at UP Audiology, however, her plans after graduation are to stay at Upper Peninsula Audiology.
+Dr. Kati Stilwell is from lower Michigan and has chosen to call the beautiful UP, home.
+She received her bachelor’s degree in Speech & Hearing Health Sciences from Northern Michigan University in 2015.
+Then she obtained her Doctorate of Audiology from Central Michigan University in 2019.

 Dr. Stilwell is UPA’s full-time audiologist in Iron Mountain, MI.
 She enjoys providing hearing healthcare services to Dickinson County and the surrounding area residents.
 Dr. Stilwell established the only cochlear implant program in the Upper Peninsula to better serve our community.
 She is excited about working with all ages and serving all hearing healthcare needs in order to help her patients connect to the word around them!
 Her free time is spent with her husband, Adam, and their dogs enjoying their own piece of the Upper Peninsula!